In part 1, we discussed what social anxiety looks like and the various ways it can appear in people’s lives. But where does it come from?

 Regardless of the worth or validity of the lessons, over time, meals became internalized as a threat of constant criticisms and judgments from others who were watching and triggered significant anxiety.

 Anxiety is an alarm in our bodies to a perceived or real threat.
 With perceived threats, even if the threat isn’t likely to happen, the perception that there is a real threat triggers the “fight or flight” response in our bodies.
 Our bodies are physiologically prepared to attack or run even if we are forcing ourselves to sit and eat.
-Therefore, our digestive systems are not prepared to receive food (which is also why when we’re feeling anxious we can find it difficult to swallow and our breathing increases — our bodies are ready for a battle, not relaxation or eating.).
+Therefore, our digestive systems are not prepared to receive food (which is also why when we’re feeling anxious we can find it difficult to swallow and our breathing rate increases — our bodies are ready for a battle, not relaxation or eating.).

 Conversational anxiety generates more from the feeling of inferiority.
 Growing up, this could mean that we were taught as children that we were inferior to our parent(s).
 Or it could mean we were teased by peers for saying certain things, or certain behaviors, or showing certain sides of ourselves.
 Generally, the more criticism, judgment, and rejection that we receive, the more we attempt to close off sides of ourselves that we feel could hurt us.